someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 #### Time series

-A time series database like [Prometheus](https://prometheus.io/) does not store the details of an individual resource but instead stores the aggregated data over time.
-It then allows us to query that data and create charts to visualize the result.
-In the aggregated search above each of the results is what Prometheus calls a sample.
-A sample is a single value at a point in time in a time series.
-In our previous example the `cloud`, `account`, `region`, `type` and `status` in each group is what's called a [label](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) in Prometheus.
-Labels are `key: value` pairs that allow us to group samples.
+Time series databases such as [Prometheus](https://prometheus.io) do not store details of individual resources, but aggregated data over time—allowing us to query aggregate data and create charts to visualize the results.

+In the aggregated search above, each result is what [Prometheus](https://prometheus.io) calls a [sample](https://prometheus.io/docs/concepts/data_model#samples).
+A [sample](https://prometheus.io/docs/concepts/data_model#samples) is a single value at a specific point in time.

+Looking again at the same example, `cloud`, `account`, `region`, `type`, and `status` in each group are [labels](https://prometheus.io/docs/concepts/data_model#metric-names-and-labels).
+[Labels](https://prometheus.io/docs/concepts/data_model#metric-names-and-labels) are `key: value` pairs that allow us to group [samples](https://prometheus.io/docs/concepts/data_model#samples).

 Prometheus has some basic graphing capabilities but to build a dashboard we want to use a better suited tool like [Grafana](https://grafana.com/).
 It can visualize data from different sources in a variety of chart styles, like this stacked line chart.